A reprisal, in the employment law context, is when an employer has taken action against an employee who has exercised their rights.

 c.
 An intention on the part of the respondent to retaliate for the claim or attempt to enforce the right.

-An employment lawyer can review the factors surrounding your termination and the applicable law, and determine whether a legal remedy may be available to you.
+An employment lawyer can review the factors surrounding your termination and the applicable law and determine whether a legal remedy may be available to you.
+Learn more about our team or contact us for a free 30 minute phone consultation.